01-edu/public/subjects/diamond_creation/README.md

 $ cargo run
 ["A"]
 ["  A  ", " B B ", "C   C", " B B ", "  A  "]
+  A
+ B B
+C   C
+ B B
+  A
 $
 ```